SJarod/convention/README.md

 ```

 ### Interfaces
 Interfaces must be declared with a upper case I as first letter.
 It must use pascal case.
 It should then respect the class's rules.
 The methods should be pure virtual functions.
+The interfaces should not contain any data.
 ```c++
 class IMyInterface
 {